-(a) (1) New instructors shall progress one (1) increment for each year of seniority through all incremental steps of the salary schedule, with the exceptions noted below.

-- (2) Cross Union Appointments Movement on the salary scale will be based on each full year of instructional employment with the College, not each full year of employment within each bargaining unit. - (b) Instructors shall progress through all incremental steps of the salary schedule. - (c) Initial Placement on Scale See also Article 12.3 of the Common Agreement
+- (a) (1) New instructors shall progress one (1) increment for each year of seniority through all incremental steps of the salary schedule, with the exceptions noted below. - (2) Cross Union Appointments Movement on the salary scale will be based on each full year of instructional employment with the College, not each full year of employment within each bargaining unit. - (b) Instructors shall progress through all incremental steps of the salary schedule. - (c) Initial Placement on Scale See also Article 12.3 of the Common Agreement

-Nothing in this Agreement shall prevent an instructor from being hired above the instructor's minimum rate to a maximum of the seventh step of the scale (fourth step effective April 1, 2002): normally the following criteria will be used in placing instructors on scale:
+Nothing in this Agreement shall prevent an instructor from being hired above the instructor's minimum rate to a maximum of Step BFA 4 (BFA 5 effective April 1st, 2006) of the scale.
+Normally the following criteria will be used in placing instructors on scale: